MiracleFactory/2SDS/README.md

 ### Slides and Papers
 Go to `/slides` for the oral presentation slides, go to [arXiv](https://arxiv.org/abs/2308.00210) for the paper.
-Watch our STRL2022 keynote presentation on [Bilibili](https://www.bilibili.com/video/BV1xt421H7ih/?vd_source=106eabaf97d4bcbabe8c343c9cf79fe6).
+Watch our STRL2022 keynote presentation on [YouTube](https://youtu.be/jerIZczBCow) or [Bilibili](https://www.bilibili.com/video/BV1xt421H7ih/?vd_source=106eabaf97d4bcbabe8c343c9cf79fe6).

 ### TO DO List
 > 1. add the previously implemented code to this repo